whily/yalo/README.md

 ### QEMU

-Similar to Bochs, go to the root directory of the source code, where script `run-qemu` is located.
-Run the script.
+Similar to Bochs, go to the root directory of the source code, where script `run-qemu` or `debug-qemu` is located.

-In the script, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
-In addition, `-s` argument makes QEMU listens to port 1234 for GDB, while `-S` argument makes QEMU pauses at the beginning for GDB's `continue` command.
-After start GDB, first type `target remote :1234` to connect to QEMU, then type command `continue` to resume the emulation.
+In both `run-qemu` and `debug-qemu`, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
+Script `run-qemu` will start the emulator without GDB support; while `debug-qemu` enables GDB
+support: `-s` argument makes QEMU listens to port 1234 for GDB, while `-S` argument makes QEMU pauses at the beginning for GDB's `continue` command.
+After running `debug-qemu` and starting GDB, first type `target remote :1234` to connect to QEMU, then type command `continue` to resume the emulation.